 Katia Chaban (Coach Kat) is a Coach and Fitness Professional at ROC Boxing and Fitness.
 While the gym is most known for its outstanding boxing and kettlebell programs, its clientele base has grown and represents a diversity of sports and fitness goals.
 As a cerfied Kettlebell Instructor, a USA Boxing Coach and Official, an AFAA Certified Personal Trainer and an experienced competitive athlete, Katia has established herself as a very credible Coach and Fitness Instructor.

 Katia has a career focused in the world of Information Technology.
 However, after years of experience in the corporate workplace, she recognized personally the importance of balance in her lifestyle.
-In 2003 she started working with certified fitness instructors and nutritionists to focus on her well-being.
+For the past 10 years, she has been focused on her fitness, fitness education and overall well-being.

-Such a supporter in fact that after intensive training, Katia attended an intense two day Instructor Certification course in March 2009 in Ottawa, Canada hosted by Shawn Mozen (www.agatsu.com) consisting of a physical test, demonstration of the ability to teach proper form and technique, and a written exam.
+Such a supporter in fact that after intensive training, Katia completed an intense two day Instructor Certification course in March 2009 in Ottawa, Canada hosted by Shawn Mozen (www.agatsu.com) consisting of a physical test, demonstration of the ability to teach proper form and technique, and a written exam.
 Since that certification she has taught kettlebell classes at ROC Boxing, and continues to improve her knowledge and skills in kettlebell.
 In 2011 she attended Level 2 Agatsu, was certified as a GS Sport Kettlebell Coach through Systema, and trained with Steve Cotter which allows her to teach different styles of kettlebell based on her clients goals.
 In 2012, she certified with Jeff Martone as CrossFit Kettlebell Trainer.
+In 2013, Katia participated in an IKFF event in Rochester and ranked #1 in the 5 minute Kettlebell snatch competition.

 Coach Kat has been a certified Level One USA Boxing Coach since 2009, and a certified USA Boxing Official since 2010 where she has coached and officiated at a number of venues including Golden Gloves (2009, 2010, 2011, 2012).
 Since 2010, she has been part of the coaching staff for the Aquinas Boxing Program which is only one of 2 of these types of programs in the United States.
 In addition, in 2011 she assisted in establishing the Mercy High School Boxing Club and the Boxing program at the Eastman School of Music.